Santucho12/Santucho12/README.md

 <h1>Hi, I'm Santiago Segal👋🏽 👨🏽‍💻</h1>
 <p>I’m an advanced student of the Programming Technician program at UTN, passionate about developing efficient solutions and solving complex problems.
-I have experience in web application and API development, working with technologies such as HTML, CSS, JavaScript, React, Node.js, and C#.NET.
+I have experience in web application and API development.

 You'll here find public repositories with Skills examples.
 Feel free to contact me if you have any suggestions or questions..</p>